-I am a BBC journalist focusing on women, social affairs, and inequality.
+I am a BBC journalist focusing largely on women, and social affairs.
 Formerly a commissioning editor at the Guardian, where I ran its Public Servant: Letter to the Public series.
-Founding member of The Second Source, a group of women journalists working to end sexual harassment in the media.
+Founding member of The Second Source, an alternative network for women and non-binary journalists.
 Twitter: @kirstiejbrewer

 The Home Office has denied taking "arbitrary" decisions on asylum cases in order to meet deportation targets, but an asylum caseworker says staff have to work so fast that the results are a "lottery" - one that could result in people being sent home to their deaths.